THE GREAT HOSANNA

 It is, then, the ecclesiastical leaders and teachers who for centuries and centuries, since the very days of the Lord and his apostles, have pretended to be guided by the justice that follows from the instruction of God while at the same time being carried away by the iniquity —that is, by anomie—, which they have transferred to the people whom they were to instruct in the justice of God.
 It is precisely this and nothing else that for centuries has caused the ever-increasing and permanent sinking of God’s people in all kinds of transgression of sound instruction and of the exposition that Jesus Christ himself and his apostles have made of it.

 And it is so, due to the iniquity encouraged and sanctioned among God’s people by their leaders and teachers, that, for example, for centuries images and statues have proliferated with the excuse that they are only representations, being that the instruction of God forbids in terms as clear as conclusive to make any image and likeness whatsoever of anything that is in the sky, on the earth or in the water below the earth in order to revere and honor it.
-And it is thus, also, that those who, in their bitter opposition to the latter and in their contempt for all tutelary authority, have made an idol of the Bible itself under the motto of sola scriptura, completely ignoring what can be read in the Scriptures themselves, namely: that the very written letter leads to death if it is understood with a merely carnal mind, deprived of the assistance of the Spirit.
+And it is thus, also, that those others have come out who, in their bitter opposition to the previous ones and in their contempt for all tutelary authority, have made an idol of the Bible itself under the motto of sola scriptura, completely ignoring what can be read in the Scriptures themselves, namely: that the very written letter leads to death if it is understood with a merely carnal mind, deprived of the assistance of the Spirit.

 What, then, is that whose proliferation throughout the centuries would wax cold the love of so many within God’s people, according to the sayings of Jesus himself?
 Yes, what is, ultimately, iniquity?
 In short, iniquity is the generalized attitude that today has almost completely taken hold of God’s people, which consists not only in great ignorance, but, what is even more serious, in a total indifference to knowing with precision the procedures of God’s justice.
 It is, neither more nor less, what happened with the Israel of the days of the apostle Paul, who said, regarding these, to the saints of Rome: